auth0/docs/articles/cms/wordpress/configuration.md

 First, we'll check for the Client created for your WordPress site.

-1. Navigate to the [Clients](${manage_url}/#/clients) page and look for a client that is similar to your site name; if you don't find one, it means that a Client was not created by the Wizard.
-Restart the Setup Wizard and try again.
+1. Navigate to the [Clients](${manage_url}/#/clients) page and look for a Client that is similar to your site name; if you don't find one, it means that a Client was not created by the Wizard.
+Restart the Setup Wizard or create a new Client:

+    1. Click **Create Client**
+    1. Enter a Name for your WordPress site Client
+    1. Click **Regular Web Applications**, then **Create**

     ![Listing of Auth0 Clients in the Management Dashboard](/media/articles/cms/wordpress/client-listing.png)